axelrohz/axelrohz/README.md

-# Hi there 👋 I'm Axel Rojero
+# Hi there 👋 I'm Axel Rojero-Hernández

-I'm a PhD researcher interested in developing and applying bioinformatics approaches to study microbial communities, comparative genomics, and biotechnological systems.
+I'm a PhD researcher at TEC, interested in developing and applying bioinformatics approaches to study microbial communities, comparative genomics, and biotechnological systems.